 Director - The Director of the Division of Arts and Culture.

-General Program Support Grant Guidelines, eff.
-03/2022 Chapter 1T-1.036(2), Florida Administrative Code Disability - A physical or mental impairment that substantially limits one or more major life activities.
+Disability - A physical or mental impairment that substantially limits one or more major life activities.

 Division - The Division of Arts and Culture of the Department of State.

 End Date - The last date of fiscal activity in the project for which assistance is requested.